freemantg/glum/README.md

 ## 🌟 Features

-In the somber world of Glum, we provide a collection of features, designed to illuminate your path to self-awareness:
+In the sombre world of Glum, we provide a collection of features, designed to illuminate your path to self-awareness:

 - **Card-Based Mood Entries:** Transform your emotions into a unique card, either using text or a picture to encapsulate your feelings.
 - **Multiple Entries per Day:** Mood fluctuations are a part of life; Glum allows you to record multiple mood entries per day.
-- **Customizable Card Design:** Add a personal touch to each mood card using photos or from a selection of dark-hued colors.
+- **Customizable Card Design:** Add a personal touch to each mood card using photos or from a selection of dark-hued colours.
 - **Calendar View:** A beautifully gloomy calendar view of your mood entries.
 - **Rich Media Support:** Accompany your mood entries with photos and videos for a deeper emotional context.
 - **Emotion and Weather Tags:** Add an extra layer of depth to your entries with emotion and weather tags, capturing the environment of your sentiments.